NitroBooster2022/Simulator/README.md

 1- Clone the repo and the other packages you need to use.

-2- Add symbolic link to the packages with:
+2- Add symbolic link to the packages in src with:

 ```sh
 ln -s {path to package}/{package name}